Why Control Deer?

 The damage caused by deer varies from species to species.
 Deer can be categorised as either being predominantly grazers (eating grass and cereals) or browsers (eating young shoots, leaves, buds and bark).

 Fallow Deer are widespread across the UK.
-They are a medium/large size herding deer and are predominantly grazers.
+They are a medium/large deer that can be found in large herds.
+They are predominantly grazers.
 As a result they can be a serious agricultural pest.
 Even a small group can do significant damage to cereal crops, and if undisturbed they will return night after night.
 While they can be seen out during the day, they are most active in late evening and overnight, using the cover of darkness to travel sometime significant distances to find the best food source.

 Due to their relatively large size, heavy herding, and widespread distribution, Fallow Deer are perhaps the most frequent cause of serious road traffic accidents involving deer.
-A fallow buck can do serious damage and sadly there are human fatalities every year, particularly in high density hotspots such as Ashdown Forest.
+A fallow buck is a large animal and can do serious damage; sadly there are human fatalities every year, particularly in high density hotspots such as Ashdown Forest.

 Roe Deer are the most widespread species across the UK.
 They are small/medium in stature, and are predominantly solitary, although they are often seen in small family groups.
-They are often seen as they are relatively active during the day.
+They are relatively active during the day.

 Being browsers roe can have a serious detrimental impact on woodland fauna.
 They are also agricultural pests where certain crops are grown, for example rape seed, trees, fruit canes, vineyards, and high value crops such as peas and kale.
 Market gardens in particular can be greatly impacted by overly heavy roe populations.

 Muntjac Deer are increasingly widespread, thanks to a very rapid expansion over the last decade.
-They can now be found across the south of England and Wales.
+They breed incredibly quickly, having no breeding season they produce more than one faun a year.
+They can now be found across much of England and Wales.

-They are small in stature, and while predominantly solitary they have small overlapping ranges and breed incredibly quickly.
+They are small in stature, and while predominantly solitary they have overlapping ranges.
 Extremely heavy densities are therefore very common.

-Red Deer are less widespread in the south of the UK, but can now be in pockets across the south of England and to a lesser degree in Wales.
+Red Deer are less widespread in the south of the UK, but are found in relatively good numbers in pockets across the south of England and Wales.

 Sika Deer are also found in pockets across the south of England and Wales.